eamonnot/GetAndCleanDataProject/README.md

 ## Summary
-This repository contains the files for the Get and Clean Data Project as part of the Data Science Specialisation on Coursera
+This repository contains the files for the Get and Clean Data Project as part of the Data Science Specialisation on Coursera.
+These files are:

 * run_analysis.R
 * codeBook.md